 Minions

 Illumination founder and CEO Chris Meledandri explains that, in their typical subversively sweet fashion, the Minions got their own way when it came to a story.
-He says: “We didn't set out to give the Minions their own movie, the Minions demanded it.
-After 2 was finished, we found that our team could not stop themselves from animating these characters.
+He says: “We didn’t set out to give the Minions their own movie, the Minions demanded it.
+After Despicable Me 2 was finished, we found that our team could not stop themselves from animating these characters.

 The inimitable Illumination Mac Guff evolved from Mac Guff Ligne in Paris, an animation company with a strong technical foundation that existed for almost 30 years.
 When the Santa Monica-based Illumination Entertainment began, a tenet of the company was for artists to work where they live.